 Gingivitis is not typically painful; many people have it without even knowing it.
 One of the early signs is a pinkish toothbrush – a sign of bleeding gums with slight pressure.
 Healthy gums should be pink and firm.
 Gums that are puffy, dusty red-colored and bleed easily should be seen by your dentist.
 The sooner you see your doctor the better chance you have of reversing damage and preventing further problems.

-Gingivitis most always begins with plaque.
-Plaque is formed by the interaction of sugars and starches with the bacteria that is already in your mouth.
-Brushing your teeth removes this plaque, but plaque forms quickly so you need to brush often.
-If plaque stays on your teeth for three or more days, it starts to turn to tartar.
+Gingivitis almost always begins with plaque.
+Plaque is formed by the interaction of sugars and starches with the bacteria already in your mouth.
+Brushing your teeth removes this plaque, but plaque forms quickly, so you need to brush often.
+If plaque stays on your teeth for three or more days, it turns to tartar.
 The tartar and plaque buildup irritates the gums and causes infection.

 Treatment focuses on the reduction of oral bacteria in an effort to remove plaque.
 Teeth need to be cleaned thoroughly by a dentist or hygienist twice a year for removal of tartar and plaque.
 It is important to brush, floss and use an antibacterial mouth rinse in between visits to maintain the overall health of the gums.

 There are two common forms of gum disease: gingivitis and periodontitis.
-Gingivitis is a less destructive type of periodontal disease that can be reversed if treated properly, but periodontitis is more advanced.
-When the space between the teeth and the gums collect debris and become infected. toxins produced by the bacteria in the plaque break down the bone and connective tissue that holds the teeth in place.
+Gingivitis is a less destructive periodontal disease that can be reversed if treated properly.
+Still, periodontitis is more advanced when the spaces between the teeth and the gums collect debris and become infected.
+The toxins the bacteria produce in the plaque break down the bone and connective tissue that holds the teeth in place.
 If left untreated, periodontitis can lead to the loss of teeth.

 The disease occurs when microorganisms grow on the surface of the teeth.
-The body can sometimes have an overaggressive immune reaction to these organisms, which leads to the loss of bone or teeth.
+The body can sometimes have an overaggressive immune reaction to these organisms, leading to bone or teeth loss.
 Some forms of periodontitis can be irreversible.
 Gum disease is the leading cause of tooth loss in adults.